-

 About

-The Church of Saints Lorentino and Pergentino (Chiesa dei Santi Lorentino e Pergentino) is a small church located along the former ancient Roman road which connected Chiusi, through Arezzo, to Florence.
+The Church of Santi Lorentino e Pergentino is a small church in Arezzo, located along the former ancient Roman road which connected Chiusi to Florence.

 SHORT HISTORY

-Some historians cite the ancient Passion of Saints Lorentino and Pergentino, dating back to the VI-VII century, to identify the church as the place of the burial of two Christian martyrs, Lorentino and Pergentino, beheaded on 3 June 250 by the Emperor Decius.
+Some historians cite the ancient Passion of Saints Lorentino and Pergentino, dating back to the 6th century, to identify the church as the place of burial of two Christian martyrs, Lorentino and Pergentino, beheaded on June 3, 250, by emperor Decius.

-In the year 1204, the parish was given to the monks of Camaldoli, to compensate the sale of their church of San Pier Piccolo.
-They took care of the church from 1252 until the sixteenth century.
+In the year 1204, the parish was given to the monks of Camaldoli, to compensate the sale of the Church of San Pier Piccolo.
+They took care of the church from 1252 until the 16th century.

 ARCHITECTURE

-The current appearance of the church is the result of a recent restoration, which highlighted the ancient parts.
+The current appearance of the church is the result of a recent restoration, which highlighted the ancient parts still standing.
 On the southern side, the one facing Via Marco Perennio, on a sandstone wall, there are two portals with an ogival shape, one of which is currently used as an entrance to the church.

 Interesting is the part of the apse oriented to the east, made of mixed stone and brick masonry, containing a large rose window and three narrow arched windows.